cert-manager/cert-manager/docs/getting-started/install/openshift.rst

    # Create a namespace to run cert-manager in
    oc create namespace cert-manager

+As part of the installation, cert-manager also deploys a webhook deployment as an `APIService`_.
+This can cause issues when uninstalling cert-manager if the API service still exists but the webhook is no longer running as the API server is unable to reach the validating webhook.
+Ensure to follow the documentation when uninstalling cert-manager.
+TODO (@joshvanl): add uninstalling documentation link when this has been created.

+The webhook enables cert-manager to implement validation and mutating webhooks on cert-manager resources.
+A `ValidatingWebhookConfiguration`_ resource is deployed to validate cert-manager resources we will create after installation.
+No mutating webhooks are currently implemented.

+You can read more about the webhook on the :doc:`webhook document <../webhook>`.

 We can now go ahead and install cert-manager.
 All resources (the CustomResourceDefinitions, cert-manager, and the webhook component) are included in a single YAML manifest file: